School Announcements -

 Reading Record Book

 We would of course like to encourage pupils to read their own books.
+To support with this, school provide each child with a Reading for Pleasure book and 50 Recommended Reads for each year group R-Y6.
 Reading for pleasure is proven to have an impact on pupils’ overall academic attainment and on their personal development.
 If parents and pupils would like to record and comment on their own books that they are currently reading, we openly encourage this also.

 Home School Record